Splintaz/OC2/README.md

 # O-Pac
-0-Pac (Office Program and Control) allows you to send remote commands and receive encrypted data with a Word/Excel/PowerPoint Macro.
+O-Pac (Office Program and Control) allows you to send remote commands and receive encrypted data with a Word/Excel/PowerPoint Macro.

 ![wordpac](images/o-pac.png)